 Travel industry

-Industry Structure: Key players in the German market for Swiss holidays have maintained their presence, with ST successfully reinforcing relationships during this period.
+Industry Structure: Major players in the German market for Swiss holidays have retained their positions, with ST successfully deepening relationships and leveraging trade partnerships throughout 2025.

 Travel behavior